My name is Nicholas Reynolds.

 I'm a Lecturer (~Assistant Professor) in Economics at the University of Essex.
+I received my PhD from Brown University in 2020.

 nicholas.reynolds@essex.ac.uk